LA3QMA/TCIMacro/README.md

 * To change the WPM, enter value and then click "WPM"
 * To stop the macro click "QRT"
 * To send free text: type some text in the field and click "TX"

+* If you want a light theme start the program like this: FYNE_THEME=light ./TCIMacro